Shree Sai Satcharit Panchasheel Examination

 Our Sanstha (institution) has also published a book to guide the candidates for the Panchami examination practicals.
 The book describes the inseparable connection between the practical questions and various anecdotes in Saisatcharit in detail.
 Based on this, Panchami candidates are required to submit their completed practical’s journal book for assessment.

 The nature of these examinations has changed over the years.
-But the interest and response to these examinations has not diminished.
+But the interest and response to these examinations have not diminished.
 Thousands of Shraddhavans appear for this examination every year.
-Candidates residing outside Mumbai as well as rest of the Maharashtra and abroad are very keen to take these examinations.
-As a result of their continuous study of Saisatcharit, many Shraddhavans have learnt the verses from Shree Saisatcharit by heart.
+Candidates residing outside Mumbai as well as rest of Maharashtra and abroad are very keen to take these examinations.
+As a result of their continued study of Sai Satcharit, many Shraddhavans have learnt the verses from Shree Sai Satcharit by heart.
 They can very easily and accurately recall that a particular verse appears in a particular Chapter.
 This is the biggest and most important success of these examinations.

-Through these examinations, Saduguru Shree Aniruddha, has opened the treasure of Bhakti, Seva and Prem for the Shraddhavans.
+Through these examinations, Sadguru Shree Aniruddha has opened the treasure of Bhakti, Seva and Prem for the Shraddhavans.
 He has also unveiled this invaluable treasure for the Shraddhavans without expecting anything in return.
 What a blessing!
 This is “Sahaj Dharma”!

-Therefore, every Shraddhavan should appear for these examinations so as to make their life more worthy, meaningful.
+Therefore, every Shraddhavan should appear for these examinations to make their life more worthy, meaningful.

 Sai Bhakti Marg given by Sadguru Shree Aniruddha –

-- Shree Harigurugram – (New English School, Bandra) – the venue of weekly Satsang (Thursday pravachan) where a picture (photo frame) of Shree Sainath is placed for darshan.
-All Shraddhavans recite “Om Kripasindhu Shree Sainathaya Namah” jap 24 times.
+- Shree Harigurugram – (New English School, Bandra) – the venue of weekly Satsang (Thursday Pravachan) where a picture (photo frame) of Shree Sainath is placed for darshan.
+All Shraddhavans recite “Om Kripasindhu Shree Sainathaya Namah” – Jaap 24 times.